Python lists are implemented as a "dynamic array", which isn't optimal for all use cases.

 return filter_link(f, ll.rest)

-Attribute assignments can change first
+Attribute assignments can change first and rest attributes of a Link.

 s = Link("A", Link("B", Link("C")))